andenacitelli/awesome-nonprofit-software/README.md

 A hand-curated curated list of awesome software for nonprofits and charities.
 Only includes prominent, widely-used software that is either free or significantly discounted for nonprofit usage.

+**This repo is currently in beta.** After the direction of the product stabilizes, the beta label will be removed.

 ### Associated Website

 [https://awesome-nonprofit-software.vercel.app/](https://awesome-nonprofit-software.vercel.app/)